Vaccinium myrtilloides: Description

+Distribution and habitat

+It is common in much of North America, reported from all 10 Canadian provinces plus Nunavut and Northwest Territories, as well as from the northeastern and Great Lakes states in the United States.
+It is also known to occur in Montana and Washington.

+Ecology

 Vaccinium myrtilloides grows best in open coniferous woods with dry loose acidic soils; it is also found in forested bogs and rocky areas.
 It is fire-tolerant and is often abundant following forest fires or clear-cut logging.
-Vaccinium myrtilloides hybridizes in the wild with Vaccinium angustifolium (lowbush blueberry).
+Vaccinium myrtilloides hybridizes in the wild with V. angustifolium (lowbush blueberry).

-Characteristics

-Vaccinium myrtilloides is also cultivated and grown commercially in Canada and Maine, mainly harvested from managed wild patches.
-Vaccinium myrtilloides is one of the sweetest blueberries known.

-It is also an important food source for black bears, deer, small mammals, and birds.
+It is an important food source for black bears, deer, small mammals, and birds.

-Conservation Status in the United States
+Conservation

-This species is listed as endangered in Indiana and Connecticut, as threatened in Iowa and Ohio, and as sensitive in Washington (state).
+This species is listed as endangered in Indiana and Connecticut, as threatened in Iowa and Ohio, and as sensitive in Washington.

+Cultivation

+Vaccinium myrtilloides is cultivated and grown commercially in Canada and Maine, primarily harvested from managed wild patches.
+The edible fruit is one of the sweetest blueberries known.

-Native American Ethnobotany
+Native American ethnobotany

 As cuisine

 The Abenaki consume the fruit as part of their traditional diet.
 The Nihithawak Cree eat the berries raw, make them into jam and eat it with fish and bannock, and boil or pound the sun-dried berries into pemmican.
 The Hesquiaht First Nation make pies and preserves from the berries.
 The Hoh and Quileute consume the fruit raw, stew the berries and make them into a sauce, and can the berries and use them as a winter food.
 The Ojibwa make use of the berries, gathering and selling them, eating them fresh, sun drying and canning them for future use.
 The Nlaka'pamux make the berries into pies.
 The Algonquin people gather the fruit to eat and sell.
 The berries are part of Potawatomi traditional cuisine, and are eaten fresh, dried, and canned.